On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Introduction

 \subsection{Outline of the paper}

 In Section \ref{sec:formulation}, the Stokes variational inequality and its mixed formulation are presented.
-We prove a Korn-type inequality involving a metric projection onto a cone of rigid modes that will be used throughout the analysis, and we demonstrate that the mixed formulation is well posed.
+We prove a Korn-type inequality involving a projection operator onto the subspace of rigid modes that will be used throughout the analysis, and we demonstrate that the mixed formulation is well posed.
 In Section \ref{sec:abstract-discretisation}, we analyse a family of finite element approximations of the mixed problem and present error estimates in terms of best approximation results for the velocity, pressure and Lagrange multiplier.
 Finally, in Section \ref{sec:fe-scheme}, a concrete finite element scheme involving quadratic elements for the velocity and piecewise constant elements for the pressure and the Lagrange multiplier is introduced.
-We then present error estimates for this scheme and provide numerical results for two test cases.
-For the first test, we solve a problem with a manufactured solution to calculate convergence rates and compare these with our estimates.
-For the second test, we compute the evolution of a subglacial cavity to exhibit the benefits of using a mixed formulation in applications of glaciological interest.
+We then present error estimates for this scheme and we solve a problem with a manufactured solution to calculate convergence rates and compare these with our estimates.